Close Search

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

 Colorado offers a select few units that are specifically managed for trophy potential.
-Units like 1, 2, 201, and 10 are the big-ticket hunts, but don’t expect to draw them.
-Drawing a tag here will cost you 25+ points, and that number is only rising with the ongoing point creep.
+Units like 1, 2, 201, and 10 are on the big-ticket hunts, but don’t expect to draw them.
+Drawing a tag here will cost you 29+ points, and that number is only rising with the ongoing point creep.
 While these areas can produce bulls in the 340” range, it’s still tough to consistently turn up giants.
-The next tier, units 40, 61, and 76, are a step down but still offer respectable trophy potential with bulls in the 320-330” class.
-These hunts typically require around 20+ points to draw, making them an excellent choice if you’ve got some points in the bank but aren’t quite ready to chase the monster bulls.
+The next tier, units 40, 61, and 76, are a step down but still offer respectable trophy potential with bulls in the 320 to 330” class.
+These hunts typically require around 20 points to draw, making them an excellent choice if you’ve got some points in the bank.

-If you’re looking for a true 340-350” bull, Colorado may not be your best bet, especially if you’re not sitting on a pile of points.
+If you’re looking for a true 340 to 350” bull, Colorado may not be your best bet especially if you’re not sitting on a pile of points.
 A good rule of thumb is to use the point requirements to gauge the overall trophy quality of a unit.
-For hunts that take 0-5 points, expect similar trophy quality across the board, regardless of weapon choice.
-What varies more is the landscape – public versus private land, wilderness areas, and elk populations.
-Once you hit the 10-20+ point range, there’s a better chance at a mature bull, but don’t be fooled as the higher point hunts aren’t always the best, especially if they’re popular or have prime season dates.
+For hunts that take 0 to 5 points, expect similar trophy quality across the board, regardless of weapon choice.
+What varies more is the landscape—public versus private land, the presence of wilderness areas, and the spread of elk populations.
+Once you hit the 10 to 20+ point range, there’s a better chance at a mature bull, but don’t be fooled; the higher point hunts aren’t always the best, especially if they’re popular or have prime season dates.
 Some units with lower point totals may offer just as much trophy potential, so don’t get stuck chasing after units with big reputations.
+Year after year, 320 to 330” class bulls get pulled out of both over-the-counter and easy-to-draw units.
+Realistically, you’ll most likely be chasing raghorns in those areas, but a mature bull can be found anywhere in the state at any time.

-If you’re new to the game or don’t have decades of points built up, Colorado isn’t the place to chase the top trophy bulls.
+If you’re new to the game or don’t have decades of points built up, Colorado isn’t the place to chase trophy bulls.
 However, it is a top-tier opportunity state where you can regularly secure good elk tags and hunt more frequently.
-With the introduction of wolves and the uncertainties surrounding their impact on the elk population, the landscape may shift, but for now, Colorado remains one of the best states to hunt elk.
+With the introduction of wolves and the uncertainties surrounding their impact on the elk population, the landscape may shift, but, for now, Colorado remains one of the best states for hunting elk.
 If you’re not fixated on inches and are looking for a great elk hunting experience, this is a state worth applying in.

-Colorado Second Rifle Elk Hunt October 25-November 2
+Colorado Second Rifle Elk Hunt October 24-November 1

 Colorado OTC Elk Hunts